mchmarny/github-activity-counter/README.md

 Simple GitHub activity event counter to get a real-time visibility into the repo collaboration activity.
 It captures series of GitHub WebHook events and extracts normalized activity data.

+## Why

+* Getting true repo activity is complex (e.g. PR comments by author company)
+* GitHub build-in tools/APIs don't expose data at the right granularity
+* Most readily available SDKs/Libs are heavy, have a lot of dependencies

 >> Warning, this readme is still not complete

 ## Supported Events